-- Pomegranate – Aren’t pomegranates the most fun kind of fruit?
-You can eat them all by themselves, but we like to add the arils (pomegranate seeds) to salads, entrées and desserts alike.
+- Pomegranate – Aren’t pomegranates the most fun fruit?
+We like to add the arils (pomegranate seeds) to salads, entrées, and desserts alike.
 And don’t forget breakfast!
-They’re good in oatmeal, our favorite Acai Bowl and smoothies.
+They’re good in oatmeal, our favorite Acai Bowl, and smoothies.

 - Apples – Fall apples store well and can be enjoyed all winter, too.
 Want a warm and nutritious dessert?
 Try Baked Apples.

 - Citrus – Citrus is a common winter fruit especially in southern regions, like Florida!
-Although available just about any time of the year, citrus tastes best during the winter season and provides vitamin C. There are so many ways to enjoy citrus, from salads to desserts to breakfast.
+Although available just about any time of the year, citrus tastes best during the winter season, and they’re a good source of vitamin C. There are so many ways to enjoy citrus, from salads to desserts to breakfast.
 Think outside the glass of orange juice in the morning.
 Don’t believe us?
 Give our Honey Orange Gingerbread, Kale Salad with Avocado Orange Dressing, or Orange Kohlrabi Salad a try and see if we can change your mind!
 Of course, a glass of fresh squeezed orange juice is still a winner!